jmrunarko/KDevelop-Unicon/README.md

 1. syntax highlighting for Unicon
 2. some code snippets for Unicon, which you can adapt that suits your needs.
 3. templates to start a very basic Unicon project, which also can be enhanced easily.
 If you want to add your own template, just follow or edit the one I have.

-Note: create template zip in the folder where the files are, not above that folder.
+Note: After modifying or creating your templates, create the template zip in the folder where the files are, not above that folder.

+## Installation

 **Disclaimer: Use on your own risk!**

-## Installation

 This is a bit tricky, because I can not forsee what your system preferences are, so you have to find out yourself.
 Below are the usual location to put data.
 It's your $HOME/.local/share directory.